PhilippChr/CLOCQ/clocq/interface/CLOCQ_TaskHandler.md

 ### Tasks
-Example list of tasks that is given to the CLOCQTaskHandler.
+Example list of tasks that is given to the [CLOCQTaskHandler](CLOCQTaskHandler.py).
 For each possible task, there is one example, with the excpected input.
 Optional parameters are shown as such.
-In case a mandatory argument is missing, the CLOCQTaskHandler will skip the corresponding task!
+In case a mandatory argument is missing (or some other problem occurs), the CLOCQTaskHandler will write an empty line for the task into the result file.
-A runnable version of these example tasks is given [here](tests/tasks_example.json).
+A runnable version (without comments) of the following example tasks is given [here](tests/tasks_example.json).

 	[
 		// GET LABEL OF KB ITEM